Starlight North Star Community of Practice

 Participant requirements and guidelines:

-• Availability to attend community of practice sessions and peer coaching sessions September 2025-December 2026
+• Availability to attend community of practice sessions and peer coaching sessions September 2025-March 2026

 • Must live or work anywhere within the greater Los Angeles region